The CDC and the Coronavirus Pandemic

 • What is a pandemic?

-You may have heard of the Centers for Disease Control and Prevention, also called the CDC.
+You may have heard of the Centers for Disease Control and Prevention, or CDC.

-The CDC is part of the United States government tasked with keeping Americans healthy and safe from sickness.
-The CDC headquarters are located in Atlanta, Georgia, but the CDC monitors health all around the United States.
+The CDC is a part of the U.S. government that helps keep people healthy and safe from diseases.
+Headquartered in Atlanta, Georgia, the CDC monitors health trends, researches diseases, and provides guidelines to prevent illness.

 romaine lettuce and E.coli